-Blue Remit Partners with Western Union to offer Cross-Border Money Transfer Services
+Blue Remit Partners With Western Union To Offer Cross-Border Money Transfer Services

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Orient Planet Group) Dubai, UAE – 14 May 2025 – Blue Remit, a leading provider of innovative cross-border remittance solutions and a subsidiary of Al Ansari Financial Services PJSC, has signed a strategic collaboration partnership with Western Union.
+(MENAFN- Mid-East Info) Blue Remit, a leading provider of innovative cross-border remittance solutions and a subsidiary of Al Ansari Financial Services PJSC, has signed a strategic collaboration partnership with Western Union.

-This partnership brings together Blue Remit’s innovative digital platform and Western Union’s vast global money transfer network, which spans over 200 countries and territories.
-Customers have the flexibility to transfer funds to billions of bank accounts and wallets worldwide, and for cash pick-up at locations abroad.

-“We are proud to partner with Western Union, a brand synonymous with reliability and global reach,” said Rashed A. Al Ansari, Chief Executive Officer at Blue Remit.
-“Together, we are broadening access to international money transfer services for our customers, offering them more choice, security, and convenience.”

 Legal Disclaimer: